quantacode/Contrastive-Finetuning/README.md

 # Contrastive-Finetuning

 ## Acknowlegements
-Part of the code such as the dataloaders have been borrowed from "LFT" and "CloserLook"
+Part of the code, such as the dataloaders have been adapted from "LFT" and "CloserLook"